This course focused on serving demanding customers and handling difficult situations will:

 - Provide suggestions for managing service stress.

 Serving happy customers is enjoyable for those in a service role.
-However, helping those who are “not so happy” can be stressful, demotivating, and costly to an organization if members of the service staff have not received training as to how to best handle demanding customers and difficult situations.
+However, helping those who are “not so happy” can be stressful, demotivating, and costly to an organization if members of the service staff have not received training as to how best to handle demanding customers and difficult situations.
 This dynamic program teaches participants how to build rapport, listen to customers, choose words that say “professional, polished, and in control,” de-escalate tense conversations, and manage daily stress.

 At this program’s conclusion, participants should be able to: